Hoshino-Yumetsuki/kumoya/packages/core/README.md

 [![npm](https://img.shields.io/npm/v/kumoya?style=flat-square)](https://www.npmjs.com/package/kumoya)
 [![GitHub](https://img.shields.io/github/license/Hoshino-Yumetsuki/kumoya?style=flat-square)](https://github.com/cordiverse/kumoya/blob/master/LICENSE)

-Kumoya is a zero-configuration bundler for your TypeScript project.
+Kumoya is a zero-configuration bundler for your TypeScript project, serving as a rolldown implementation for the Dumble builder.
+This repository is published as an unofficial extension toolkit for the Yakumo nested workspace manager.

 It automatically reads `tsconfig.json` and `package.json` to determine what files to bundle, which is the desired format, where to output the files, and more.